geoffles/geoffles.github.io/_posts/2015-11-28-process-framework-part-1.md

 Bearing in mind that this framework was built to fit in with an existing services architecture.
 The layer's for the system are as follows:

 ![Layer stack for the system](/img/frameworks/pfx-layerstack.png)
-***Layer stack**: "Core" and "Channel" refer to the repository and "Business Logic" layers in the existing architecture.
+***Layer stack:*** *"Core" and "Channel" refer to the repository and "Business Logic" layers in the existing architecture.
 The browser communicates with both the API and View layer components which source their information from the process layer via a "process manager" intermediary.*
 {: class="figure"}

 In the above figure, note the `Process Manager`.
 This guy, who is a mediator, is an important architectural element that binds the presentation layer (blue layers) with the process layer (green).